 In an attempt to achieve uniform sentencing throughout Florida, the Florida Punishment Code (CPC) was devised by the Supreme Court in the early 1980’s.
 It was originally patterned after the federal system.
 Instead of giving individual judges unfettered discretion in fashioning a sentence, the Supreme Court sought to implement an objective and uniform method of calculating a sentence.
 It was thought that this would help prevent disparities in sentencing and promote justice.
 Accordingly, offenses are now sentenced pursuant to the CPC.

 So for example, when our friend John Doe gets arrested and charged with Battery on a Pregnant Female, and we hear the prosecutor tell the judge in open court, that Mr. Doe scores 18.5 months in the Department of Corrections, it means that 18.5 months is his minimum sentence.
-In other words if Mr. Doe is found guilty either by a plea to the court, or by a jury after trial, the court must sentence him to at least 18.5 months, absent a downward departure.
-Keep in mind, that’s just the minimum, the court can certainly sentence him to more than that.
+In other words if Mr. Doe is found guilty (or otherwise convicted) either by a plea to the court, or by a jury after trial, the court must sentence him to at least 18.5 months, absent a downward departure.
+Keep in mind, that’s just the minimum, the court can certainly sentence him up to the statutory maximum.

 In addition to the possibility of imprisonment, a felony conviction carries a number of additional consequences: